captain-majid/CoachAI/README.md

 > Note:
 > * CoachAI works only with StarCraft v1.16.1 using ChaosLauncher.
 > * When playing in ICCUP, the game is logged and you'll get the win/lose points, this won't happen if one of the players is Computer.
 > * In multiplayer matches (ICCUP/Lan), CoachAI will auto send message every 10s (for the 1st 2m) to each human enemy until they all acknowledge/accept that CoachAI-player has multiple advantages (cheats), so nobody can use it as a hack/deceiving/cheat tool.
-Also the non-CoachAI-player can send a messsage “noCoachAI” during the 1st 2m, to force the CoachAI-player to leave. (in team matches, messages sent automatically to allies, press Shift+Enter to send to all, or the CoachAI-player won't get it), I also made this topic in [Blizzard official forums to end this horrible fake accusation forever, which was only said by envious/jealous/very-short-sighted people](https://us.forums.blizzard.com/en/starcraft/t/can-a-topic-about-this-be-closedremoved).
+Also the non-CoachAI-player can send a messsage “noCoachAI” during the 1st 2m, to force the CoachAI-player to leave. (in team matches, messages sent automatically to allies, press Shift+Enter to send to all, or the CoachAI-player won't get it), I also made this topic in [Blizzard official forums to end this horrible fake accusation forever, which btw was only said by trolls or very short-sighted people](https://us.forums.blizzard.com/en/starcraft/t/can-a-topic-about-this-be-closedremoved).
 > * The CoachAI can run on Windows XP starting from BWAPI v4.4.
 # Features in-game & in-replay::video_game: :movie_camera:
 - A RealTime measure for _**Macro = spent minerals + spent gas**_ (Terran repairs not accounted), many players still measure it just by the used supplies at specific time or by inaccurate replay analysis tools, in-replay you can know @any second who is the best Macro player (same as the score screen you see at the end of game/replay).